Search Site

 • Stop smoking!
 Smoking dramatically increases reflux.

 If these more conserative measures do not adequately address LPR, there are medications one can take.
-Such medications include proton pump inhibitors like Prilosec or Prevacid (which are over-the-counter) as well as nexium, protonix, etc as well as H2-blockers like zantac, pepcid, axid, etc. There are also prescriptions your physician may prescribe.
+Such medications include proton pump inhibitors like Prilosec or Prevacid (which are over-the-counter) as well as Nexium, protonix, etc as well as H2-blockers like zantac, pepcid, axid, etc. There are also prescriptions your physician may prescribe.
+Be aware that these medications only work for acid reflux.
+If you are suffering from non-acidic reflux, alternative treatments need to be pursued (click for more information).
+Check out our online store for different types of reflux meds that you can buy over-the-counter.

 Treatment usually will last from 6 weeks to as long as 3 months.
 Why so long before symptom resolution?
 Well, because once damage to the lining occurs, it takes time for it to heal and acid suppression is required throughout the healing.
 This would be no different than if you burned your hand with acid which would take time to heal with resolution of the discomfort.

 If medications do not help and the symptoms are unacceptable, surgical options can be considered including the gold-standard Nissen Fundoplication surgical procedure performed by general surgeons.
-Esophyx is a less invasive option that may also help.
+Trans-Oral Fundoplication and other incisionless lower esophageal sphincter tightening procedures are less invasive options that that may also help.